Average investment: $750-$2000 / month

 Using SEO as a digital marketing strategy, companies can increase their visibility in search results on Google and other search engines.
 With a better spot in search results, your business can earn more website traffic, leads, and sales.
 Since 93% of online experiences start with a search engine, SEO is a must.

 SEO is an online marketing strategy that improves your visibility or ranking in search results relevant to your business and target market.
 Increasing your ranking requires on-page SEO and off-page SEO.
 These two tactics focus on making your site friendlier and more authoritative to search engines and users.

 When you use SEO as a digital marketing technique, you’ll use a few types of SEO, including:

 Technical SEO is the practice of using coding languages to identify different parts of a page.

 Regardless of the languages you use to create your site, you need to write the code well enough for search engines to read it.

 You don't have to be a computer programmer to make simple changes to your site's code, though.
 In fact, if you spend some time doing your research, you can find places online to learn them for free.

 But regardless of whether you learn the languages yourself, it's important to remember the three most important HTML "tags" of technical SEO:

 - Title tag <title>: The name of your page and the blue text that shows up in Google search results.

-- Links <a href="">: Links to other pages on your site or another one
+- Links <a href="">: Links to other pages on your site or pages off your site.

 With these three tags, you'll at least have a start on your technical SEO.